 Youth Cycling Program

 We help students from grades 2 to 12 learn bicycle safety through lessons, practice, and having fun.
 Boston Public Schools (BPS) are invited to apply for our program in the fall and spring each year.
-We visit each school for two weeks.
+We typically visit each school for two weeks.
 In spring 2018, we will pilot one-week sessions for smaller schools.

 YCP is a tremendous confidence builder for beginners and total enjoyment for those with more skills.
 YCP is helping lay the foundation for a more bicycle friendly Boston.